Skip to main content

 Safe digital experiences refer to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.

-Responses to EU laws
+Implementing EU laws

 • The Ministry of Culture and Equality is currently working on new legislation to give effect to Art 28b Audiovisual Media Services Directive (AVMSD) relating to the protection of minors on video-sharing platforms.
 The provision will be implemented into the Broadcasting Act.
 The measures deemed to be appropriate to protect minors on video-sharing platforms will likely be further specified in the regulations.
+The new legislation is expected to enter into force on 01 May 2025.

-Addressing harmful online content
+Harmful online content

 • The Act requires the service providers to classify audiovisual programmes in different age categories (All, 6, 9, 12,15 and 18).
-Classification shall be based on an assessment of whether the content of the audiovisual programme may be harmful to persons under the given age limit and have to be undertaken on the basis of guidelines adopted by the Norwegian Media Authority.
+Classification shall be based on an assessment of whether the content of the audiovisual programme may be harmful to persons under the given age limit and has to be undertaken on the basis of guidelines adopted by the Norwegian Media Authority.

-Addressing harmful online conduct
+Harmful online conduct

-• National/regional laws, regulations or policies in place to protect children and young people from intimate image abuse are covered under the Penal Code which prohibits depictions sexualising children, i.e. individuals who are or appear to be under 18 (section 311).
+• National/regional laws, regulations or policies in place to protect children and young people from intimate image abuse are covered under the Penal Code, which prohibits depictions sexualising children, i.e. individuals who are or appear to be under 18 (section 311).
 The Penal Code also prohibits the sharing of image, film or audio recording of an offensive or obviously private nature, for example of someone's sexual life or intimate body parts, someone who is subjected to violence or other humiliation, or someone who is themselves in a very vulnerable or exposed situation (section 267 a).

-• All counties have established a so-called "Bullying Ombudsman".
+• All counties have established a so-called ‘Bullying Ombudsman’.
 The ombudsman shall provide support and guidance to children, pupils and parents to contribute to safeguarding children and pupils' right to a good psychosocial environment in kindergarten and school.

-Age verification and digital identity systems
+Age verification

 • The Act relating to the protection of minors against harmful audiovisual programmes requires service providers of audiovisual on-demand media services under Norwegian jurisdiction to ensure that minors will not normally have access to audiovisual programmes or related material with seriously harmful content such as intimate portrayals of sexual activity (hardcore porn).